organix/uFork/docs/vm.md

 The `debug` and `jump` instructions do not use the immediate value.
-They can be distinguish, if needed, by the `2#1000_0000_0000_000x` format.
+They can be distinguished, if needed, by the `2#1000_0000_0000_000x` format.

 #### Qualifed Instructions